 David lives in the Middleridge community of Fairfax with his wife Gretchen and their three children.

-Tom Ciolkosz, Vice President, Nonprofit Banker
+Tom Ciolkosz, Senior Vice President, Nonprofit Banker

-He works with clients of all types of small businesses including CPA’s, government contractors, trade associations, nonprofits and companies with up to $100 million in revenue.
+He works with clients of all types of small businesses including CPA’s, government contractors, trade associations, nonprofits and companies with up to $200 million in revenue.

-Tom is a resident of western Loudoun County where he lives with his three boys. .
+Tom is a resident of western Loudoun County where he lives with his three boys.

 Rick Ferraro experienced an acquired brain injury two decades ago.
 He holds deep empathy for those suffering similar injuries because of his own personal experience, and appreciates the time and energy that caregivers provide to assisting those in need.
 He sees his purpose on the BIS Board to assist the local community in making the journey, together, in helping BIS clients recover, restore hope, and cope with the impact of their injuries.
 Hopefully, BIS can help families, clients, and caregivers make this journey a little easier.
-He brings his business and leadership skills to the operations of the Board and the BIS organization.
+As Past Board President, he brings his business and leadership skills to the operations of the Board and the BIS organization.

 "In 1994, I had a stroke, but fortunately made a full recovery.
 It can happen to anyone."